all4hurricanes/all4hurricanes.github.io/index.md

 **Outreach**

-I am a contributing author to the “Seasoned Chaos” blog.
-The blog is founded by Ben Kirtmann's graduate students and aims to educate the public about recent research and topics related to subseasonal prediction.
+I am one of the authors of the “Seasoned Chaos” blog.
+This blog is founded by Ben Kirtmann's graduate students and aims to educate the public about recent research and topics related to subseasonal prediction.
 [Here](https://seasonedchaos.github.io/) is the Seasoned Chaos homepage.

 I am part of Canes on Canes an outreach group at RSMAS.
 We teach hurricane preparedness and science to a variety of audiences from elementary schools to business professionals.
 Check out a recording of our biggest event [here!](https://www.youtube.com/watch?v=5VKOYdmWM5I)